corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/performance-testing/running-jmeter-corda.md

 to run performance tests in an automated manner, e.g. as part of a nightly build.
 This is controlled by JMeter arguments passed through to the JMeter instances.
 The relevant arguments are:

-* `-n`: this argument instructs a JMeter client to run in headless mode.
+* `-n`: This argument instructs a JMeter client to run in headless mode.
 This requires to also pass a test definition via `-t` and an output file via `-l`.
-* `-t <testplan.jmx>`: a test plan `.xml` file to load and run.
+* `-t <testplan.jmx>`: A test plan `.xml` file to load and run.
-* `-l <results.jtl>`: the path to an output `.jtl` file to be written with the results of the test.
+* `-l <results.jtl>`: The path to an output `.jtl` file to be written with the results of the test.
-* `-r`: this argument instructs JMeter to run via RMI (Remote Method Invocation) against the remote servers configured in the JMeter properties file.
+* `-r`: This argument instructs JMeter to run via RMI (Remote Method Invocation) against the remote servers configured in the JMeter properties file.
 Without this option, JMeter will run the test plan locally.
 For example:
 ```kotlin
 java -jar jmeter-corda.jar -Xssh node1.mydomain.com node2.mydomain.com -- -n -t /home/<user>/tesplan.jmx -l /home/<user>/results.jtl -r